EllenJCoombs/SICB_2021/Transcipt_text.md

-## Transcript to accompany Ellen Coombs’ Romer talk – SVP 2020
+# Transcript to accompany Ellen Coombs’ Romer talk – SVP 2020

 ## Cranial morphology in whales:
-# A study spanning the evolutionary history and diversity of the cetacean skull
+## A study spanning the evolutionary history and diversity of the cetacean skull

+emo::ji("whale") emo::ji("whale")

 # SLIDE 1